Examples of civil disobedience: Russia

 In Imperial Russia during the summer of 1895, over 7,000 Spiritual Christian (non-Orthodox) Doukhobors destroyed their weapons of war (hand guns, rifles and knives) in three large bonfires in the South Caucasus.
 The protesters were about one-third of all Doukhobors in Russia, most followers of Peter V. Verigin's "Large Party".
 Many participants in the three mass protests were physically beaten and arrested by government Cossack soldiers who then occupied many Doukhobor Large Party villages.
 About 4,000 protesters were exiled, scattered to non-Doukhobor villages in Tiflis Governorate (now in the Republic of Georgia), where many died of starvation and exposure.
 News of punishment of thousands of Russian Doukhobor peace protesters appalled Count Lev N. Tolstoy who lobbied for their humane treatment and release, or allow them to emigrate to a free country.
-The Society of Friends (Quakers), London, offered to organize a migration, and Tolstoy rushed his last novel (Resurrection) to press as a series, donating his earnings and donations from his friends to the cause (about one-fifth of the initial travel cost).
+The Society of Friends (Quakers), London, offered to organize a migration, and Tolstoy rushed his last novel (Resurrection) to press as a series, donating half his earnings (the other half built a school for Doukhobors who stayed) and donations from his friends to the cause (about one-fifth of the initial travel cost).
 In 1898-1899, about 7,500 (one-third) migrated on four ships to Saskatchewan, Canada.
 In 1900-1901, Tolstoy twice petitioned the Tsar for humane treatment of peasants, and news was translated in the international press.
 From 1899 to 1930, about 8,400 Doukhobors (one-third), most followers of Verigin, migrated to Central Canada on 79 ships.
 The Doukhobor migration motivated thousands of neighboring Spiritual Christian tribes to also migrate to North America.